-PREVENTION AND AWARENESS PROGRAMS AT WEST CHESTER
+PREVENTION AND AWARENESS PROGRAMS AT WEST CHESTER UNIVERSITY

-The University has a comprehensive array of prevention and education programs aimed at ending sexual assaults and harassment, dating violence and domestic violence as well as stalking.
-For more information on violence presentation at WCU visit the Violence Prevention page for the Center for Women and Gender Equity and Office for Diversity, Equity and Inclusion.
+Though programs are, unfortunately, not offered on-site at the Philadelphia Center the University has a comprehensive array of prevention and education programs aimed at ending sexual assaults and harassment, dating violence and domestic violence as well as stalking.
+For more information on violence presentation at WCU visit the Violence Prevention page for the Center for Women and Gender Equity and the Office for Diversity, Equity and Inclusion.
+Students at the Philadelphia Center are encouraged and welcome to participate in these programs either in person or virtually if that is an option.

-The Office for Diversity, Equity & Inclusion (ODEI) offers educational and learning opportunities for all students, faculty and staff at West Chester University (WCU).
+The Office for Diversity, Equity & Inclusion (ODEI) offers educational and learning opportunities for all students, faculty, and staff at West Chester University (WCU).
 In accordance with the University's strategic plan, it is our intent to foster a campus environment that invites all community members to build upon their awareness, skills, and competencies related to diversity and inclusion topic areas.
 ODEI works collaboratively with campus partners to provide consultation, resources, and support toward the advancement and sustainability of a positive campus climate for all.